Jury selection begins in Arbery death hate crimes trial

 Father and son Greg and Travis McMichael armed themselves and used a pickup truck to chase the 25-year-old Arbery after spotting him running in their neighborhood on Feb.
 23, 2020.
 A neighbor, William “Roddie” Bryan, joined the pursuit in his own truck and recorded cellphone video of Travis McMichael blasting Arbery with a shotgun.

-Wood asked the group: “Has anyone never heard anything about this case?”

-A few moments passed as jury pool members sat silently with hands at their sides.
+Jury selection took more than two weeks in the state’s murder case.
+The search for an impartial jury in federal court comes after the McMichaels and Bryan were convicted and sentenced in the widely publicized first trial, and just a week after attorneys announced the McMichaels planned to plead guilty in the federal case in a deal with prosecutors that quickly fell apart.

-One potential juror raised her hand when the judge asked if anyone already believes any of the three defendants are guilty.
+One potential juror was dismissed Monday after raising her hand when the judge asked if anyone already believes any of the three defendants are guilty.

-A different jury pool member told the judge she has known defendant Roddie Bryan for several years.
+Another jury pool member was excused after telling the judge she has known Bryan for several years.

 “He’s worked on mowers and farm equipment for me for about the last six years,” said the woman, identified only as juror No. 3.